Arthur Augustus Zimmerman: The amateurism question

 Zimmerman went further.
 In just one race, the Springfield College Diamond Jubilee mile in 1892, Zimmerman won two horses, a harness and a buckboard, total value $1,000 or more than twice the national annual wage.
 The New York Times listed his winnings in 1892 as including 29 bicycles, several horses and carriages, half a dozen pianos, a house, land, furniture and "enough silver plates, medals and jewellery to stock a jewellery store."
 In 1893, he won 15 bicycles, 15 jewellery rings, 15 diamonds, 14 medals, two cups, seven studs, eight watches, a tract of land, six clocks, four scarf pins, nine pieces of silverware, two bronzes, two wagons and a piano.
 According to the French historian, Pierre Chany, he even won coffins.

 He became one of the first riders to cash in on his fame, lending his name to Zimmy shoes, Zimmy toe-clips and Zimmy clothes.

 In 1892, the British NCU invited him to ride in London, where he rode in the jersey of the New York Athletic Club, its badge of a winged foot on the chest.
 He disliked the weather but got on well with his British rivals.
 That summer he took the national mile, five-mile, 25-mile and 50-mile championships, all on the track.
 He was greeted as a hero on returning to the USA but he left behind him the bruised principles of the amateur NCU.

 The British had been in no position to query Zimmerman's status because the League of American Wheelmen had recognized him as amateur.
 But things changed when Zimmerman returned to London in 1893.
 Now he had two bicycles from Raleigh and Raleigh's advertising showed him riding its bicycles.
 The NCU assumed that Zimmerman had been paid, which offended the agreement it had made with the International Cycling Association that an amateur is "One who has never engaged in, nor assisted in, nor taught any athletic exercise for money, nor knowingly competed with or against a professional for a prize of any description...
 Or who is recognised as an amateur by the ruling body of his country."

-The NCU banned Zimmerman from Britain.
-But a weakness in the ICA appeared when the League of American Wheelmen and the associations of other countries took no notice: there was no insistence in the rules that all member countries had to recognize the decisions of others.
-Zimmerman went to race in Ireland and France instead.
-And next year he turned professional.
+The NCU banned Zimmerman from Britain, but a weakness in the ICA appeared when the League of American Wheelmen and the associations of other countries took no notice: There was no insistence in the rules that all member countries had to recognize the decisions of others.
+Zimmerman instead went to race in Ireland and France, and the next year, he turned professional.